joejknowles/CV/README.md

 I completed the Makers Academy course remotely so I learned by pair programming over video-calls (specifically google hangouts, which I suppose I'm an expert in now).
-This required that I demonstrate outstanding communication skills to clearly convey programming specifics as well as more abstract software concepts.
+This required that I demonstrate outstanding communication skills to clearly convey programming specifics as well as more abstract software concepts which I then put into practice by teaching other developers via pair programming at FNZ.

 ### Technologies